DelazJ/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 used.

-The QGIS install path varies by platform; the easiest way to find it for your system is to use the :ref:`pythonconsole` from within QGIS and look at the output from running ``QgsApplication.prefixPath()``.
+The QGIS install path varies by platform; the easiest way to find it for your system is to use the :ref:`Python console <pythonconsole>` from within QGIS and look at the output from running ``QgsApplication.prefixPath()``.

 After the prefix path is configured, we save a reference to